Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 The confirmation email that users receive once completing their order should provide the comfort required that the order has been made to a reputable company.

 ### **User Story 17**
-*As a shopper I can view and order confirmation so that I can be sure the order has been a success.
+*As a shopper I can view an order confirmation so that I can be sure the order has been a success.
 <img src="media/images/thanks_conf.png">
 Once the order is placed, the user is sent to an order confirmation page.